garrying/wwworkshop/assignments/intervals.md

 ### JavaScript

-The production of the assignment may required the use of a JavaScript methods that allow for a operation to be conducted over time.
-These methods, `setTimeOut` and `setInternal`, look similar but are different in how an operation is exectured.
+The production of the assignment may require the use of JavaScript methods that allow for an operation to be conducted over time.
+These methods, `setTimeOut` and `setInternal`, look similar but are different in how an operation is executed.

 `setTimeout()` executes a function, after waiting a specified number of milliseconds.
 For example, a `window.alert` is shown, once, after 2 seconds: